BICYCLE RACE

 Look at this other picture I found on eBay: it is another version of the same game, but it is called "Bicycle Game".
 According to Malloy's book, Milton Bradley produced a game called "Bicycle Game" in 1895.
 It might be this one.
 (By the way, notice the teetotum, but also notice there are far too many things in the box, including a couple of dice).

 I received this game in poor condition.
 The box was crushed, as you can see, probably (but not only) due to poor packaging when posted.
 Unfortunately, this is too common.
 No, a bubble-wrap envelope is not enough.
-No, the guys are the post-office will not treat stuff with care, even if it is marked "FRAGILE".
-In this case, the box has been restored by my friends from conservado.es, whom I absolutely recommend, and the results are those of the picture at the top of this page. :-)
+No, the guys at the post-office will not treat stuff with care, even if it is marked "FRAGILE".
+In this case, the box has been restored by my friends from conservado.es, whom I absolutely recommend, and the results are seen in the picture at the top of this page. :-)

 CULTURE